Žiri: Location

 The town of Žiri lies in the extreme southwest part of the Upper Carniola region on the borders with the Inner Carniola and the Littoral regions in the Žiri Basin (Žirovska kotlina) at the end of the Poljane Valley (Poljanska dolina).
 A number of tributaries join there to become the Poljane Sora (Poljanska Sora).

 Name

 The name of the settlement was first attested in 1291 as Syroch (and as Seyroch in 1307 and Syroch in 1318).
 It is probably derived from a plural form of the hypocorism *Žirъ, and the name would therefore mean 'Žir and his people'.
 An alternative, less likely theory, connects the name to the Slovene common noun žir 'beech nuts'.
+The town was known as Sairach in German.

+History

-An Austrian post office was established in Žiri in 1871 under the name Sairach, district of Loitsch (Logatec).
+An Austrian post office was established in Žiri in 1871 as Sairach, district of Loitsch (Logatec).
 The Slovene name was added to the postal name at the end of the 19th century.
+The village has an elementary school and a lace school that has existed for over a hundred years.
+The first teacher at the lace school was Leopoldina Pelhan, who taught in Žiri for 30 years.
+Among her students was the lacemaker and designer Frančiška Giacomelli Gantar.

 Church

 The parish church in the town of Žiri is dedicated to Saint Martin and belongs to the Archdiocese of Ljubljana.